 Resource Efficiency

-Cuba’s principal advantage in terms of resource utilization is that only a small fraction of the nation’s resources are allocated to luxury consumption or transferred to Swiss bank accounts and similar destinations.
-However, the government efficiently utilizes only a portion of the available human, financial and organizational resources, as political considerations take precedence over efficiency.
-This is particularly evident in the case of administrative personnel, as the Communist Party screens all senior appointments to government offices, state-owned enterprises, hospitals, universities and other institutions.
-Furthermore, the state sector’s exceedingly low wages have prompted a significant number of qualified individuals to seek employment with higher remuneration in the tourism industry or the private sector, thereby undermining the efficiency of public administration and state-run services.
-In addition to this internal brain drain, many of Cuba’s highly educated and dynamic citizens find the material rewards and career prospects on the island to be inadequate, leading to a substantial net emigration rate.
-In 2022, this trend reached its peak, with over 300,000 Cubans emigrating to the United States and thousands more relocating to other countries, constituting the largest wave of emigration in Cuban history.
+Cuba’s one advantage in resource utilization is that only a small fraction of the nation’s resources is allocated to luxury consumption or transferred to Swiss bank accounts and similar destinations.
+However, the government makes efficient use of only a portion of the available human, financial and organizational resources because political considerations take precedence over efficiency.
+This is especially evident with administrative personnel because the Communist Party screens all senior appointments to government offices, state-owned enterprises, hospitals, universities and other institutions.

 Efficient use of assets

-The primary concerns of the political leadership are centered around maintaining stability within the regime and ensuring unity among the elite.
-However, these priorities often undermine the effective and consistent execution of the proposed initiatives.
-From a political standpoint, the considerable surge of emigration in 2022 can be viewed as a mechanism to alleviate political discontent.
-Nevertheless, this significant loss of essential human resources has dire consequences for both the country’s economic and social progress.
+The primary concerns of the political leadership center on maintaining regime stability and preserving elite unity.
+Yet, these priorities often undermine effective and consistent policy implementation.
+From a narrow political standpoint, the surge in emigration since 2022 serves as an efficient safety valve to alleviate political discontent.
+Nevertheless, this significant loss of human resources has dire consequences for the country’s economic and social development prospects.

-Production and service managers practice hoarding to ensure that they have the necessary inputs for their work – that is, they over-demand and store such inputs, creating large inventories and spot scarcities elsewhere in the economy.
+Production and service managers hoard when scarce products become available to ensure they have the necessary inputs for their work.
+In other words, they demand and store more than they need, creating large inventories and spot scarcities elsewhere in the economy.
 Underpayment also characterizes much of the Cuban economy.
-Both hoarding and underpayments are manifestations of what happens when coordination is impaired.
+Both hoarding and underpayment are manifestations of what happens when coordination is impaired.

 Policy coordination